 The Independent Food and Drink Academy (IFDA), provides a unique service to small independent enterprises from street food traders through to established small businesses, offering advice, support and training to help their businesses grow in this dynamic sector.
-Developed and delivered by industry experts, the Academy is a joint partnership with Leeds Beckett University and Leeds City Council.
+Developed and delivered by industry experts, the Academy is offered by Leeds Business School and supported by Leeds City Council.
 The Academy’s objective is to help to professionalise, sustain and grow the independent food and drink sector in the Leeds city region by providing a blend of contextualised learning and development opportunities.

 Become a member today!